 Flat bags maintain the minimalist theme with a modest use of space.
 In clutch form or as a shoulder flap bag, styles were thin with just enough room for essentials.
 Louis Vuitton crafted the top handle flap bag with a retro appeal; Narciso Rodriguez and Valentino had a more present day interpretation with colorblocking and snakeskin; and Maison Martin Margiela was plain and effortless in a dark shade of blue.

 Shades of yellow caused a stir with footwear in Spring 2013 and have also taken over handbags.
 The vibrant color punched up clutches, top handle bags and totes alike.
 From light shades at Gucci and Louis Vuitton to orange hued at Akris and mustard at Derek Lam, the popular color appeared in monochrome ensembles or complementing prints.
 Smooth leathers and crocodile embossed were among the textures found in yellow.

-Tagged in: trends, gucci, fendi, proenza schouler, jason wu, 3.1 phillip lim, spring 2013, valentino, derek lam, maison martin margiela, runway trends, spring 2013 trends, roberto cavalli, marc by marc jacbos, runway, louis vuitton, handbag trends, marni, narciso rodriguez, chanel, top handle handbags, flat bag, classic shoulder flap bag, miniaudieres, lavin,
+Tagged in: trends, gucci, fendi, proenza schouler, 3.1 phillip lim, jason wu, spring 2013, valentino, derek lam, maison martin margiela, runway trends, spring 2013 trends, louis vuitton, runway, roberto cavalli, marc by marc jacbos, handbag trends, marni, chanel, narciso rodriguez, top handle handbags, flat bag, miniaudieres, classic shoulder flap bag, lavin,